School of Medicine

 Academic Staff - Hourly - CSL, Medicine - Cardiovascular Medicine

-BioAdjunct Professor of Medicine | Cardiovascular Medicine | Stanford Medicine
+Adjunct Professor, Medicine - Cardiovascular MedicineBioAdjunct Professor of Medicine | Cardiovascular Medicine | Stanford Medicine

 Seasoned clinician with a proven track record of mentoring medtech entrepreneurs and early stage companies in the development of life changing technologies.
-As the Associate Director of the PAMF Hospital Medicine service line he co-leads a team of 30 physicians across 3 hospitals.
-When not seeing patients, he is part of the senior staff at Fogarty Innovation where he mentors a variety of early stage companies.
-As an Adjunct Professor of Medicine at Stanford he works closely with the Biodesign group to teach and mentor students and biodesign fellows.
-He is a member of the teaching team for the Biodesign Innovation graduate course.
+As the Associate Director of the PAMF Hospital Medicine service line he co-leads a team of 30 physicians across 3 community hospitals in the Bay Area.
+When not seeing patients, he serves as the Chief Medical Officer at Fogarty Innovation where he mentors a variety of early stage companies.
+As an Adjunct Professor of Medicine at Stanford he works closely with the Biodesign group to teach and mentor students and Biodesign fellows.
+He co-teaches the Biodesign Innovation graduate course which is offered to Stanford graduate students in the school of medicine, school of engineering and the graduate school of business each winter and spring quarter.
 Zach holds an MD from the UCLA School of Medicine and an MBA from the UCLA Anderson School of Management.
 He completed Internal Medicine Residency and the Biodesign Fellowship at Stanford University. -

 Matthew L. Edwards

-Assistant Professor of Psychiatry and Behavioral Sciences (General Psychiatry and Psychology)
+Clinical Assistant Professor, Psychiatry and Behavioral Sciences

-BioMatthew Edwards is an assistant professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+BioMatthew Edwards is a clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 In this role, Matthew also serves as the assistant director of residency training for the general adult psychiatry residency program.
 His clinical interests are in community and forensic psychiatry and his research interests lie at the intersection of medical history, ethics, and public policy.

 Dr. Edwards graduated from Princeton University in 2010 with a degree in Sociology, magna cum laude, and received a graduate certificate in public health from the University of Texas School of Public Health in 2012.
 He received his MD, summa cum laude, with honors in research from the University of Texas Medical Branch School of Medicine in 2017.
 He completed his residency training in adult psychiatry at Stanford University School of Medicine in 2021 and his fellowship in forensic psychiatry at Emory University School of Medicine in 2022.
 He was a Pearce Fellow in the History of Medicine at the Clendening Library of the University of Kansas Medical Center in 2015.